fbpx

 If you are in Afitos, 'Vouka' is a good reason to stay a little longer.
 It is located where the tavern Klimataria was housed in the old days until 2000 and is the ultimate destination for food on the main road of the village.
 In 'Vouka', you will have the opportunity to taste a menu made with love from local products.

-From Athens: An Exploration Of The Olive Oil & Wine Culture with tastings
+From Athens: An Exploration Of The Olive Oil & Wine Culture with Tastings

 BOOK NOW